garronej/evt/docs/api/evt/pipe.md

 ## Parameters

-`Ctx`: Optional, the context to which will be bound the handler responsable to forwarding event to the returned Evt.
+`Ctx`: Optional, the context to which will be bound the handler responsible for forwarding events to the returned Evt.

-`...Operator[]`: One ore many operator composable with one another.
+`...Operator[]`: One or many operators composable with one another.

 ## Examples

-There is two ways of using pipe, the first is to call pipe ony once and passing it all the operators to chain, the second is to chain the `pipe` calls providing each time a single operator.
-Depending on the situation you should favor one aproach ovet the other.
+There are two ways of using pipe, the first is to call pipe only once and passing it all the operators to chain, the second is to chain the `pipe` calls providing each time a single operator.
+Depending on the situation, you should favor one approach over the other.

-Let us consider a case where the two approach are equally valid.
+Let us consider a case where the two approaches are equally valid.

 Using a single call to `pipe`: